FAQ: Gluten and the Gluten-Free Diet

 - Low-fat dairy products, if well tolerated, are an excellent source of calcium and vitamin D in the diet.
 If you cannot tolerate dairy products, substitute labeled gluten-free soy, rice, or nut (almond, hazelnut) milk that is fortified with calcium and vitamin D.

 - Gluten-free whole grains are an excellent way to add fiber and other vitamins and nutrients into your diet.
 Try to eat grains (labeled gluten-free) like amaranth, millet, and quinoa, which are high in complex carbohydrates, iron, calcium, B vitamins, and minerals.
+The decision to include gluten free oats in your gluten-free diet should be discussed first with your doctor.
 You may also eat starches such as corn, potato, and white rice (a grain), but they are high in refined carbohydrates, low in fiber, and should be used in moderation.
 Visit Fiber and the Gluten-Free Grains under Nutrition and the Gluten-Free Diet on www.celiacnow.org.

-- Look for products that are labeled “fortified.”
+- When you are not choosing gluten-free whole grains, look for enriched refined breads, pastas and baking mixes and fortified breakfast cereals.
 These products have more vitamins and minerals and are an important part of the gluten-free diet.
 Visit Fiber and the Gluten-Free Grains under Nutrition and the Gluten-Free Diet on www.celiacnow.org.

 - Consult with a dietitian who specializes in celiac disease.
 A skilled dietitian will not only monitor your diet, but will also help you to identify hidden sources of gluten, and give you new ideas and recipes.
 Visit Nutritional Consults on www.celiacnow.org.